Ultra-Commerce-Staging/HSQLDatabaseStarter/docs/Module-Installation.md

 # Module Installation

-Steps to enable this module in your custom Broadleaf Commerce project
+Steps to enable this module in your custom Ultra Commerce project

 ## Steps